LiorSinai/liorsinai.github.io/_posts/2020-12-14-random-forests-jl.md

 {% endhighlight %}

 There is another simpler method to calculate feature importance: shuffle (permutate) a feature column, and record how well the model performs.
-Shuffling a column makes the values for each sample random, but at the same time keeps the overal distribution for the feature constant.
+Shuffling a column makes the values for each sample random, but at the same time keeps the overall distribution for the feature constant.
 Scikit-learn has a great [article][scikit_perm_fi] on the advantages of this over impurity based feature importance.
 (A `perm_feature_importance()` function is in the Classifier.jl file.)